tardate/LittleArduinoProjects/BoldportClub/stringy/DemoBurner/README.md

 Programming/Verify complete
 ```

-Note that I've neabled powering the device, so I can test it without having to install a battery.
+Note that I've enabled powering the device, so I can test it without having to install a battery.
 Out of habit, I set the voltage at 4.75V instead of 5V, as the PICkit 3 is prone to errors otherwise.

 Power up the stringy, and it works just fine.
 So far so good!